-Close analysis of some primary texts from ancient medieval times: Plato, Aristotle, Thucydides, Cicero, Augustine, Dante, et al. Develops scholarly skills of research, interpretation, writing; foster awareness of influence of such works on modern thought.
+Close analysis of some primary texts from ancient medieval times: Plato, Aristotle, Thucydides, Cicero, Augustine, Dante and others.
+Develops scholarly skills of research, interpretation and writing; fosters awareness of influence of such works on modern thought.
 Major/minor credit in history.
 Liberal Arts.